Warring militias in west Libya vow no let-up in fight

 "We don't want to make peace with them," he said, his leg bandaged where he was wounded two days ago.
 "This is our land and we will defend it."

-Four days of fighting between the rival communities around Zuwara have killed 18 people on both sides and wounded hundreds, a government spokesman said on Wednesday.
+Four days of fighting between the rival communities around Zuwara have killed at least 16 people on both sides and hundreds wounded.

 The violence has exposed how volatile Libya remains, six months after a revolt last year ended Muammar Gaddafi's rule, and how the National Transitional Council (NTC), the interim leadership, is struggling to impose its authority.

-In Tripoli, the army chief of staff said a government intervention force was in the area of Zuwara.

-"These forces are ready to stabilise the area," Youssef al-Mangoush told a news conference.
-"The government has mandated the chief of the army to use force if needed to provide security."

-But the only visible signs of a government security presence was an air force plane flying over the town, and a small contingent of troops well back from the front line.
-Mangoush said they had retreated a little because of the fighting.
+Officials in the capital said they were sending a force to restore order in Zuwara, but the only visible signs of a government security presence was an air force plane flying over the town, and a small contingent of troops parked well back from the front line.

-In the meantime, the violence carried on with no sign of the ceasefire that the NTC had been trying to broker.
+In the meantime, the fighting carried on with no sign of the ceasefire that the NTC had been trying to broker.

 A Reuters team that entered Zuwara said they could hear the sound of Russian-made Grad rockets, as well as the crack of rifle fire.
 Heavier weapons were being used too, including 106 mm anti-tank guns and anti-aircraft guns that have been adapted to fire at targets on the ground.